SCPR/oembed-manual/services/polldaddy/README.md

 4. Click on the "Direct Link" tab.
 5. Use the provided URL as the oEmbed URL.

-The correct url for this poll is `http://poll.fm/4er5m`
+The correct URL for this poll is `http://poll.fm/4er5m`

 ![Polldaddy 3](images/polldaddy3.png)